 Most VPN providers tend to veer away from being openly able to torrent on their servers due to the bad rap associated with torrents, CyberGhost boldly claims that their VPN service allows for this by having a “Torrent Anonymously” option right at the home menu.

-Torrenting and peer-to-peer file sharing will prove not be a difficult task for CyberGhost users; despite the throttled speeds, they make torrenting through a VPN easy for their users.
+Torrenting and peer-to-peer file sharing will prove not to be a difficult task for CyberGhost users; despite the throttled speeds, they make torrenting through a VPN easy for their users.

-CyberGhost hosts a few servers that are designated for torrenting and P2P file sharing and automatically assigns you to a server once you select the “Torrent Anonymously” option
+CyberGhost hosts a few servers that are designated for torrenting and P2P file sharing and automatically assigns you to a server once you select the “Torrent Anonymously” option.

 On the CyberGhost website, they have included their reason for the throttled P2P download speeds on their FAQs section.

 Despite not having the fastest download speeds, we still think that the way CyberGhost has set up dedicated torrenting servers is a huge plus for the service, and for users taking advantage of it.